 Board of Trustees of Electrical Contractors' Association and Local Union 134, I.B.E.W.
-Joint Pension Trust of Chicago 221 North LaSalle Street, Suite 200 Chicago, Illinois 60601-1273
+Joint Pension Trust of Chicago 221 North LaSalle Street, Suite 200 Chicago, Illinois 60601

-The benefit program is administered under provisions of the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code.
+The benefit program is administered under provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA) and the Internal Revenue Code of 1986, as amended.
 All of your rights and benefits are solely governed, respectively, by the Joint Pension Trust and Pension Plan No. 5.